In his nascent days at Google Ventures, Jake Knapp discovered that having applied other people's frameworks to his

 - What is the role of prototypes in Software Product Design?

 - Why should you prototype?

 - Various types of prototypes

 Interactive prototypes, unlike static design mockups, are more like interactive demos of applications or websites.
-They are mostly used to visualize ideas that would normally be quite problematic to explain by using static images or screenshots.
+They are mostly used to visualize ideas that would normally be problematic to explain by using static images or screenshots.
 They are also used to gather valuable user feedback from either users or stakeholders early in each project’s lifecycle.
 As far as the tools are concerned, there are immeasurable ways to create interactive prototypes.
 From the ones that let you prototype in low-fidelity almost immediately to more detailed ones that let you resemble real digital products perfectly well with proper animations that make it even more realistic.
-The truth is – you don’t need to have any superpowers (like coding or design skills) nor spend countless hours by mastering a sophisticated design tool tailored for a small group of professionals to create a clickable prototype!
+The truth is – you don’t need to have any superpowers (like coding or design skills) nor spend countless hours mastering a sophisticated design tool tailored for a small group of professionals to create a clickable prototype!

 The role of prototypes in Product Design

-The work that designers are in charge of has rapidly evolved over the last couple of years.
-Designers are not only responsible for creating shiny pictures that look appealing to the end-users, but for creating products that surely simplify our lives and change our habits.
-Taking into account the development of technology and the fact that the influence of digital products on our lives has risen significantly (and is expected to rise even more), we should aim to create much more meaningful and well-thought products.
+The work designers are in charge of has rapidly evolved over the last couple of years.
+Designers are responsible for creating shiny pictures that look appealing to the end-users and creating products that simplify our lives and change our habits.
+Considering the development of technology and the influence of digital products on our lives has risen significantly (and is expected to rise even more), we should aim to create much more meaningful and well-thought products.
 Outstanding design is not limited to static user interfaces anymore.
-Think of tech companies like Apple, Instagram, Netflix, Amazon or Tinder.
+Think of tech companies like Apple, Instagram, Netflix, Amazon, or Tinder.
 The way they introduced gestures and interactions to our lives has changed the future of digital products forever.

 Design is not just what it looks and feels like.
 Design is how it works.